Information about the National Office temporary relocation to Old Parliament House

 All Archives visitors wishing to see facsimiles of the Constitution and other founding documents will be required to pay the Museum of Australian Democracy entry fee of $2 for adults and $1 for children.
 This supports the conservation work of the Museum to maintain the heritage-listed OPH building, in which we will be a tenant.

-Exhibitions will be placed in secure storage for the duration of the relocation.
-Our audiences are encouraged to visit our national touring exhibitions with venues and tour dates available at naa.gov.au or experience our online exhibitions via the Google Cultural Institute.
+Our permanent exhibitions will be placed in secure storage for the duration of the relocation.
+You can visit our national touring exhibitions with venues and tour dates across Australia or experience our online exhibitions via the Google Cultural Institute.

-During the relocation, Archives staff will be developing exciting new programs and enhanced experiences for visitors on our return to East Block from late 2018.
+Archives staff are currelty developing exciting new programs and enhanced experiences for visitors for our return to East Block from late 2018.

 This relocation will not affect staff and records located at the National Archives Preservation Facility in Mitchell, or any of our state/territory offices.